diogocavilha/fancy-git/README.md

 | fancygit -v, --version  | Show the fancygit version                                                                    |
 | fancygit self-update    | Update fancygit code with the last release from github                                       |
 | fancygit wow            | Change to powerline style.
 Bear in mind that it's not really powerline, just a color scheme. |

-### Installing font

-If you are using the `wow` mode, probably the icons will not be rendered properly.
-In this case, you can run `fancygit configure-fonts`.

-This command does not exist when you are using the `default` fancy-git mode.

-Once you are using the `wow` mode and you want to use the `default` mode, just run `fancygit default`.

 ### Git suggested colors